Skip to main content

 Built-in processors

 • What it does: Pass-through.
-Yields rows unchanged so you can handle rollout yourself inside the evaluation function.
+Returns tasks that immediately resolve to the same rows, so you can handle rollout yourself inside the evaluation function.

 • When to use: You already have model outputs precomputed or you want to implement rollout logic in the test body.